96-38/nh-translation-helper/README.md

 ## Features

 - Generate english.json
-  - Extract the text (dialogue, ship logs, etc.) from XML files and generate a english.json
+  - Extract the text (dialogue, ship logs, etc.) from XML files and generate a english.json.
+  - XML file name is inserted into the JSON as a comment, which is useful for translation work because you know which scene the text is from.
-- Translate JSON
+- Translate JSON (DeepL API Key required)

-  - Generate a json file instantly for another language (DeepL API Key required)
+  - Generate a json file instantly for another language.
   - Supported Languages (inter-translatable)
     - English : en-US
     - Spanish_la : es